 Not All Fishing and Farming Rare Reported

-In addition, there are a lot of problems related to customs and importing fish.
-The origin of the fish might not necessarily be checked, and there are some people who use different names for the same type of fish.
+In addition, there are many problems related to customs and importing fish.
+The origin of the fish might not necessarily be checked, and some people use different names for the same type of fish.
 That way, excess fishing is not reported under a specific category, allowing them to avoid potential fines and sanctions.
-It is difficult to keep track of fishing that is not reported.
+It is difficult to keep track of fishing that is not reported.Â

 Climate Change Is Making Everything Worse